-Starting around 2008, some enterprising smallholder farmers started asking for and receiving small loans from their local banks (from between $10-20,000 USD) and they used these loans to buy small versions of industrial wet milling equipment.
-Quite quickly, more and more producers began adopting this business model for their farms and thus the “micromill evolution” was born.
+Starting around 2008, some enterprising smallholder farmers started using loans from their local banks (between $10,000 - 20,000 USD) to buy small versions of industrial wet milling equipment.
+Other producers quickly adopted this business model for their farms, and thus the “micromill evolution” was born.

 OUR PARTNERS AT ORIGIN